mmalvarez/eth-isabelle/docs/overview.rst

 `Isabelle <https://isabelle.in.tum.de/>`_, a *proof assistant* that enables programmers to state and prove *mathematical theorems* about their code.
-In the case of Elle, a theorem exists stating that the behavior of the code output by the Elle compiler matches the behavior of its input (see :doc:`correctness`).
+In the case of Elle, a theorem exists stating that the behavior of the code output by the Elle compiler matches the behavior of its input (see :doc:`Correctness`).

 Assuming we trust the model
 of Elle's source language (an LLL/Yul/WASM-like structured programming